Meet The

 Jean Arrick

 Jean has lived in the Haslemere area for the past 30 years and in Hindhead for the last 20 years.
 She is married with three children who have all left home and are pursuing their different careers in various parts of the country and world.
-She has been a councillor at either town or district level for the past 20 years and combines this role with a full-time teaching job in a local girls’ school.
-She is particularly interested in planning issues in the Hindhead area.

-Jean was re-elected to serve Hindhead in the 2019 local elections.
+Jean was re-elected to serve Hindhead in the 2023 local elections.

 Email: nikki.barton@haslemeretc.org